akullpp/akGulp/README.md

 You will need to structure your project according to the [previous section](#as-a-node-module) and make following adaptions.

-1. Clone this repository and move the `lib`-folder to your project folder.
+1. Clone this repository and move the `lib`-folder to your project folder and rename it to `gulp`.
 2. Reference the main file in your `gulpfile.js`: `var akGulp = require('./lib/index');`
 3. Add all `dependencies` from this module to the `package.json`'s `devDependencies` and remove duplicates.

-For an example see [akSkeleton/folder-integration](https://github.com/akullpp/akSkeleton/tree/folder-integration).
+For an example see [akSkeleton](https://github.com/akullpp/akSkeleton/).

 ## Tasks